Friday, October 14, 2016

 Connected right?
 Only in my mind.

-It’s the tail-end of hurricane season in the tropics and we still obsessively check the weather forecast, to ensure we don’t get caught unawares.
+It’s the tail-end of hurricane season in the tropics, and we still obsessively check the weather forecast to ensure we don’t get caught unawares.
 Zero percent chance of rain, the webpage stated, as we watched a huge black cloud slowly slide towards our house.
-When the curtain of liquid hit we scrambled to slam windows and patio doors.
-Fortunately our casa was designed as a beach house, tile floors, outdoor Sunbrella fabric covering cushions on concrete sofas, and a wooden dining set that was originally intended to be patio furniture.
+When the curtain of liquid hit, we scrambled to slam windows and patio doors.
+Fortunately, our casa was designed as a beach house, with tile floors, outdoor Sunbrella fabric covering cushions on concrete sofas, and a wooden dining set designed for patio living.
 Even our artwork is photographs printed on waterproof canvas.
-So other than a few puddles to wipe up, rain inside the house is nature’s way of washing our floors.
+Other than a few puddles to wipe up, rain inside the house is nature’s way of washing our floors.

-Several parts of the island got the same deluge, while it completely missed other neighbourhoods.
-One friend said she encountered flooded intersections where the water was half-way up the large tires on her Jeep.
+Several parts of the island had the same deluge, while it completely missed other neighbourhoods.
+One friend said she encountered flooded intersections where the water was halfway up the large tires on her Jeep.
 Others had small rivers running through their homes, leaky windows, and flooded pathways.
-Fifteen minutes later the rain stopped.
+Fifteen minutes later, the rain stopped.
 The sun reappeared, heating the freshly washed air.
-Just little tropical tempest to keep us on our toes.
+Just a little tropical tempest to keep us on our toes.

-A short time later the rain returned while I was walking Sparky, our Mexican-lowrider rescue dog near Playa Media Luna.
+A short time later, the rain returned while I was walking Sparky, our Mexican-lowrider rescue dog, near Playa Media Luna.
 As I dashed along the beach headed for shelter, my foot landed off-kilter in the sand.
-By the time I returned home the knee was swollen and not functioning.
-I must say, I am particularly fond of wearing a black knee brace paired with large clunky-soled athletic shoes.
-It is such stylish look in a culture that worships thin and lofty stiletto heels.
+By the time I returned home, the knee was swollen and not functioning.
+I must say, I am particularly fond of wearing a black knee brace paired with large, clunky-soled athletic shoes.
+It is such a stylish look in a culture that worships thin and lofty stiletto heels.

 Which segues into the novel part of my random thoughts.

 I started writing a book, called Treasure Isla, a few months ago.
-It’s a fun adventure set on present day Isla involving pirates, buried treasure, and islanders hunting for the loot.
+It’s a fun adventure set in present-day Isla involving pirates, buried treasure, and islanders hunting for the loot.

 What would he or she say?
 Feel?
 Do?
 These other people have invaded my brain.